JBrosDevelopment/scone/README.md

 }

 void: main() {
-    // creating a new object, no properties were provided, so the default values will be used
+    // Create a new Color object with default values (R: 0, G: 0, B: 0)
     Color: color1 = Color {};

-    // because of alias tag, the compiler will infer the correct function
+    // Thanks to the alias tag, the compiler infers the constructor function here
     Color: color2 = new(255, 255, 255);

-    // accessing static members
+    // Accessing a static method that returns a white Color object
     Color: white = Color::white();

-    // accessing non-static members
-    print(color2.to_string());
+    // Calling an instance method (implements ToString) print(color2.to_string());

-    // type inference
+    // Type inference with 'auto'
     auto: red = color2.R;

-    // operator overloading
+    // Operator overloading in action (adds the color values together)
     Color: color3 = color1 + color2;
 }

 ```

+## Contributing

+Contributions, feedback, and suggestions are welcome!
+Stay tuned for updates as the language evolves.